mcmonkeyprojects/SwarmUI/docs/Basic Usage.md

 Step one: [Install SwarmUI](/README.md#installing-on-windows).

 Once you've ran the basic program-installation, if all went well, it will open a web interface to select basic install settings.
-- Agree to the SD license
+- It starts with an option to skip the installer and use defaults.
+New users might prefer this.
+Otherwise:
     - Pick a theme (I think default is best, but you got options)
     - Pick who the UI is for (usually just Yourself or Yourself on LAN)
     - Pick what backend(s) to install.
 If you already have ComfyUI or another backend you can skip this - if not, pick one.
 I recommend ComfyUI for local usage.
+        - If you already have a Comfy install and want to use it, this is not recommended for most users, but:
+            - you can select no backend in the install page
+            - and then add your existing install in the main UI later via `Server`->`Backends`->add a `ComfyUI Self-Starting`->give it your comfy `main.py` path->`Save`
+            - you'll also want to edit `Server Configuration`->`Model Root` to be your existing comfy models dir, and change `SDModelFolder` to `checkpoints` to match Comfy's folder format.
-- Pick any model(s) you want to download.
-If you already have some you can skip this, if not, I recommend SDXL 1.0.
+    - Pick any starter model(s) you want to download.
+If you already have some you can skip this.
 - Confirm you want the settings you selected, and install.

 Once this is done, it should automatically redirect you to the main interface.

-(You can close the server at any time by just closing that console window it pulls up, and you can start it again via the desktop icon, or the `launch` script in the folder).
+(You can close the server at any time by just closing that console window it pulls up or via `Server`->`Shutdown`, and you can start it again via the desktop icon, or the `launch` script in the folder).

 ## Configuring